Viir/bots/guide/botengine-online-session.md

 The engine also stores the entered key in the Windows user account, so you don't have to enter it the next time you start an online session.

-After the online session is started, you can also see it at https://reactor.botengine.org/ under `Most recent online sessions`:
+After the online session is started, you can also see it at https://reactor.botengine.org/ under `Most recent app sessions`:

 ![List of most recent online sessions](./image/2020-04-20-botengine-reactor-recent-online-sessions.png)

 Clicking on the session ID brings you to the details view of the session, where you can also see the status reported by the app.

-The sessions under `Most recent online sessions` are still available after stopping the Windows app, so you can continue to view details of past sessions.
+The sessions under `Most recent app sessions` are still available after stopping the Windows app, so you can continue to view details of past sessions.

 ## Getting Help